 To vote absentee you must qualify for one of the reasons listed on the Department of Elections website.
-View the full list at elections.delaware.gov
+View the full list at bit.ly/absentee-school

 To vote in Delaware's School Board Election, you must be:

 - A citizen of the United States and resident of the State of Delaware. - A resident of the school district for which the election is being conducted. - 18 years of age on or before the day of the election.